 Students taking this 3-year postdoctoral program attend lectures and seminars that cover periodontics, periodontal prosthetics and implant dentistry.
 Students must complete related research and work as clinical instructors for pre-doctoral programs.

 Postdoctoral Certificate in Prosthodontics

-Students enrolled in this program earn a certificate and may choose to earn a master's degree, which requires the student to submit a research thesis or a publishable article.
+Students enrolled in this 36-month program earn a certificate and may choose to earn a master's degree, which requires the student to submit a research thesis or a publishable article.
 During the clinical portion of the program, students learn to complete dentures, fix partials and implant prosthodontics.
 Students attend lectures, labs, demonstrations and seminars and complete literature reviews.
 The didactic portion of the program covers dental ceramics, dental materials, anatomy of the neck and head, oral pathology, research design, occlusions and statistics.

 Dental Courses in Continuing Education